anjana250/comparing_classifiers/README.md

 2. KNN: There's a moderate drop in test accuracy compared to train accuracy, suggesting some overfitting.
 3. Decision Tree: Decisions Treee has a perfect Train accuracy of 1.0 and the model is overfitting significantly as indicated by the perfect train accuracy and considerably lower test accuracy.
 4. SVM: The train and test accuracies are quite close, indicating good generalization.
 The main issue I see with this model is train time.
 It took significantly longer than the other models.

+Improvements were made using Hyperparameter tuning and Grid Search and more metrics were added to the analysis.